Baqend/guide/src/index.md

 });
 ```

-As described earlier, you can pass the `depth` option while loading the entity.
-The depth option allows you to set a depth
+To load dependant objects, you can pass the `depth` option while loading the entity.
+The depth option allows to
-of references which will additionally be loaded.
+set a reference-depth which will automatically be loaded.
 A depth value of `0` (the default) just loads the entity.
 ```js
 DB.Todo.load('7b2c...', {depth: 0}).then(function(firstTodo) {
   //will throw an object not available error